-The Little Rock Nine was a group of black students who were signed up to go to Little Rock Central High School.
-Even though the U.S. Supreme Court had already said it was not legal to separate black students from white students in public schools, these black students were prevented from entering the school.
-President Eisenhower had to send the 101st Airborne and the Arkansas National Guard to escort the students to school.
+The Little Rock Nine was a group of Black students who were signed up to go to Little Rock Central High School.
+Even though the U.S. Supreme Court had already said it was not legal to separate Black students from white students in public schools, these Black students were prevented from entering the school.
+President Eisenhower sent the 101st Airborne and the Arkansas National Guard to escort the students to school.

 Freedom Riders were people who rode on buses to protest segregated seating.
 The United States Supreme Court had already ruled that it was illegal to separate Black people from white people on public buses, but the law was not enforced.
 To protest this, groups of people, both Black and white, rode the buses together to challenge the rules.
 The riders drew attention to the states that were not following federal law.

 The Birmingham Children's March was a march by hundreds of school children in Birmingham, Alabama.
 The children left school and walked downtown to talk to the mayor about segregation.
 Fire hoses and police dogs were used to stop the march.
 Many children were arrested.
 This event inspired President Kennedy to publicly support federal civil rights legislation and the Civil Rights Act in 1964.

 The March on Washington took place in Washington D.C. on August 28, 1963.
 At the march, Dr. Martin Luther King Jr. delivered his historic "I Have a Dream" speech.
 The march helped pass the Civil Rights Act of 1964.

 Dr. Martin Luther King was assassinated in Memphis, Tennessee on April 4, 1968.
 While his death silenced his own voice, it did not end the civil rights movement.
-It continues to this day as people work to ensure and preserve opportunities for racial equity, inclusion, justice, and peace.
+The movement continues to this day as people work to ensure and preserve opportunities for racial equity, inclusion, justice, and peace.